 Establishing approval processes to ensure compliance with the expense policy is essential.
 Establishing these processes could require pre-approval for certain expenses, such as travel or large purchases.
 You can also specify a hierarchy of approval, with different levels of management needed to approve different types of expenses.
 This approval process can help ensure that all expenses are necessary and within budget.

 The correct receipts and documentation are vital to ensure that expenses are legitimate.
 These documents include receipts for meals, travel, and other expenses, as well as information on the purpose of the expense that can link back to a project, goal, or initiative.
 This can help prevent fraudulent costs and ensure compliance with tax regulations.

-Collecting receipts is not only crucial for beating fraud – but it's also an essential cost-saving lever as it can impact future VAT reclaims.
-Companies can reclaim their VAT more effectively and avoid missed reclaim opportunities by properly collecting, digitizing, and categorizing receipts.
+Collecting receipts is not only crucial for beating fraud – but it's also an important cost-saving lever as it can impact future VAT reclaims.
+Companies can claim back their VAT more effectively and avoid missed reclaim opportunities by properly collecting, digitising, and categorising receipts.

-Take the German automotive company ATU, for example.
-Before digitizing spend management with Payhawk, their branch managers would buy parts using cash and categorize the business spend as 'other.'
+Take the German automotive company ATU for example.
+Before digitising spend management with Payhawk, their branch managers would buy parts using cash and categorise the business spend as 'other.'
 And as a result, ATU couldn't recover 19% of the purchase amount as a VAT reclaim.
-After moving to Payhawk, they saved +€2million in one year alone, thanks to the proper collection and categorization of receipts to support business spend.
+After moving to Payhawk, they saved +€2million in one year alone, thanks to the proper collection and categorisation of receipts to support business spend.

 It's important to provide clear guidelines to ensure employees understand the expense policy.
 These guidelines can include providing examples of eligible expenses, explaining the approval process, and outlining consequences for non-compliance.
 You can also train employees to ensure they understand the policy and their responsibilities.